-Ellicia Clayton (Ellie X) [she/her], is a graduate from The University of the Arts, where she received a BFA in Dance under the direction of Dona Faye Burchfield, May, 2020.
-Clayton’s recent notable appearances include Chocolate Ballerina’s Dipped in Chocolate Nutcracker, Opera Philadelphia’s Rigoletto, Creative Reaction’s Choreography Showcase, and Prince George's County’s 40th annual Choreography showcase.
-As a woman of color, Clayton finds it necessary to use her artistry to shed light on topics that may go unnoticed or unaddressed, pertaining but not limited to the narratives placed on BIPOC bodies, and BIPOC experiences.
+Ellicia Clayton (Ellie X) [she/her] is a graduate from The University of the Arts, where she received a BFA in Dance under the direction of Dona Faye Burchfield, May, 2020.
+Clayton’s recent notable work and appearances include being a company member for MADC, Choreographer for The Winnipesaukee Playhouse's Once on This Island, Vanguard Theater Company’s Tuck Everlasting, Opera Philadelphia’s Rigoletto, and Prince George's County’s 40th annual Choreography showcase.
+As a black woman, Clayton finds it necessary to continue using her artistry to shed light on underrepresented topics pertaining, but not limited to, narratives centered around BIPOC bodies and BIPOC experiences.

 Mireille Lorenzo (she/her) is a graduate scholarship student from The Ailey School.
-She was born and raised in the Philippines and has been dancing ballet since the age of 6 at Dance Theater Manille, Philippines in affiliation with The Australian Conservatoire of Ballet, Melbourne.
-She is currently a dancer with the Nai Ni Chen Dance Company, iKADA Contemporary Dance Company and is a teaching assistant for the Junior Division at The Ailey School.
+She was born and raised in the Philippines and has been dancing ballet since the age of 6 at Dance Theater Manille, Philippines, in affiliation with The Australian Conservatoire of Ballet, Melbourne.
+She is currently a dancer with the Nai Ni Chen Dance Company and the iKADA Contemporary Dance Company.
+Mireille is a teaching assistant for the Junior Division at The Ailey School.

-Shaun Tubbs, an Ohio native, holds both a Bachelors (Wright State University) and a Masters of Fine Arts (The University of Texas at Austin) in Acting.
+Shaun Tubbs (he, him), an Ohio native, holds both a Bachelor's (Wright State University) and a Master's of Fine Arts (The University of Texas at Austin) in Acting.
 He has an extensive background working for arts and academic organizations.
 As well as a great deal of experience in several administrative and programming roles.
 Shaun has worked with such programs and organizations as the Dayton Contemporary Dance Company’s (DCDC) Jeraldyne School of Dance, serving as the lead administrator of the school and Residential Coordinator of the American Ballet Theatre (ABT) Texas location summer intensive, just to name a few.
 Some of the work Shaun has done as an actor and director include: REGIONAL THEATRE: The Book of Grace (Zach Scott Theatre), The Tempest, An Ideal Husband, Macbeth (Austin Shakespeare Theatre), A Brief Narrative of an Extraordinary Birth of Rabbits (Salvage Vanguard Theatre), Crossing America (Kirk Douglas Theatre), Lobby Hero (Ensemble Theatre of Santa Barbara), Boys Next Door (Whitmore Lindley Theatre), Jitney (Human Race Theatre Company).
-OTHER THEATRE: The Red Box, Pride and Prejudice, A Midsummer Night’s Dream, Bad Penny, The Shadow Box, Elephants Graveyard, and Don Juan In Hell (The University of Texas at Austin); The Laramie Project and Our Country’s Good (Wright State University).
-Shaun is extremely proud to be a part of the growth and vision of MODArts Dance Collective, which strives to create a rich performative dialogue though the power and multifaceted art form of dance.
+OTHER THEATRE: The Red Box, Pride and Prejudice, A Midsummer Night’s Dream, Bad Penny, The Shadow Box, Elephants' Graveyard, and Don Juan In Hell (The University of Texas at Austin); The Laramie Project and Our Country’s Good (Wright State University).
+Shaun is the Visiting Assistant Professor of Directing at the University of Albany.
+Shaun is extremely proud to be a part of the growth and vision of MODArts Dance Collective, which strives to create a rich performative dialogue through the power and multifaceted art form of dance.

 As Leah worked as a dance artist, she was inspired to share her love for dance with others as a teaching artist and arts educator.
 She has exposed people of all ages and levels to the admiration of dance at private and public schools, dance schools, non-profit dance organizations, and summer dance intensives such as Jeraldyn’s School of the Dance (the official school of DCDC and DCdC2), Young Audiences of Greater Cleveland, Lula Washington Dance School, Alabama School of Fine Arts (ASFA), Tapestry Dance Company and Academy, and Joffrey Ballet School.
 She currently edifies budding movers as a teaching artist at Pentacle and Cultured Movement, Inc. As an arts educator, she finds joy in creating dance curriculum for educational institutions such as Texas Empowerment Academy, Mt.
 Pleasant Christian Academy International, & Ifetayo Cultural Arts Academy, Inc.